-Here’s what you need to know to make sure you have a great time at Walt Disney World whatever the weather throws at you:
+Here’s what you need to know to make sure you have a great time at Walt Disney World Resort whatever the weather throws at you:

 1. You can pretty much set your watch by the 3pm thunder

-99% of the year Florida is VERY hot, VERY sunny and you will often have a storm or two.
+99% of the year Florida is hot, sunny and you will often have a storm or two.
 If you visit during Hurricane Season (which tends to run June through November, with August, September and October being the worst affected) storms are pretty much a daily occurrence.

 If you are visiting in the height of summer, you might want to plan to visit the parks early in the morning and/or later in the evening when the weather is cooler.